Insight

 is the guiding teacher at the Tallowwood

-Sangha in Bellingen N.S.W, he regularly
+Sangha in Bellingen N.S.W, he regularly leads

-leads retreats in Bellingen, Byron Bay and
+retreats in Bellingen, Byron Bay and annually

-Dharma Gatherings in Australia and India,
+Gatherings in Australia and India, taught the

-taught the Australian Dharma Facilitators
+Australian Dharma Facilitators Program and

-Program and teaches Dharma Study and
+teaches Dharma Study and Inquiry.Will's

-Inquiry.Will's teaching lays great emphasis
+teaching lays great emphasis on seeing into

-on seeing into the ‘dependent arising' and
+the ‘dependent arising' and empty nature of

-empty nature of all phenomena.
-This seeing
+all phenomena.
+This seeing makes possible a

-frees the mind and opens the heart.
+opens the heart.

 |